• Request Info

 Language, Culture, & Teacher Education

-Farley began his career in post-secondary education in 2012 as a mentor serving college students who majored in interpreting as their future careers at Maryville College.
-Farley earned a bachelor’s degree in digital media: visualization from East Tennessee State University which tremendously benefits him as a mentor and instructor.
-During his two years as a mentor, he gained experience and skills in serving students who seek to be better signers and translators of English to American Sign Language (ASL) and vice versa.
+Farley began his career in post-secondary education in 2012 as a mentor at Maryville College, serving college students who were majoring in interpreting as their future careers.
+He earned a bachelor’s degree in Digital Media: Visualization from East Tennessee State University, which has greatly benefited his work as a mentor and instructor.
+During his two years as a mentor, he gained experience and skills in supporting students who sought to become stronger signers and translators between English and American Sign Language (ASL).

-While mentoring, he rediscovered the passion in teaching and developed an additional passion in ASL education that benefits students’ acquisition in and development of teaching skills.
-He returned to the University of Tennessee to earn a master’s degree in teacher education (ASL) in Spring 2016.
-Farley has worked as a full-time lecturer of the Deaf Studies program since Fall 2016.
+While mentoring, he rediscovered his passion for teaching and developed an additional passion for ASL education that supports students’ acquisition of ASL and the development of teaching skills.
+He returned to the University of Tennessee and earned a master’s degree in Teacher Education in Spring 2016.
+Farley has served as a full-time lecturer in the Deaf Studies program since Fall 2016.

-He serves an advisor of the student organization ASL Club (ASLK) since 2020.
-He serves as a speaker, and has presented at various seminars and workshops across the United States, Canada, and Hong Kong.
+Farley has served as an ASL placement operator since Fall 2018.
+He has served as advisor to the student organization ASL Club (ASLK) since 2020.
+He also serves as a speaker and has presented at various seminars and workshops across the United States, Canada, Hong Kong, through live videos, and online.

-When Calvin is not teaching, he loves to watch good crime & thriller shows and enjoys exercising, backpacking, hiking, and playing games.
-He enjoys collecting things such as Pokémon cards, Star Wars, and Jeff Gordon memorabilia, as well as jokes, and books!
+When Calvin is not teaching, he enjoys teasing his wife, parenting five children, video gaming, chess, exercising, hiking, and chatting.
+He also enjoys collecting items such as Pokémon cards, Jeff Gordon collectibles, and Deaf-related items.

 Theory & Practice in Teacher Education